jundalisay/spblist/content/en/research/mohammad/quran/sura-041a.md

 Aad and Thamood.”

-14. Their messengers came to them, from before them and from behind them, saying, “Do not worship anyone but Allah.”
+14. Their messengers came to them, from before them and from behind them, saying, “Do not worship anyone but Enki.”
 They said, “Had our Lord willed, He would have sent down angels; Therefore, we reject what you are sent with.”
 15. As for Aad, they turned arrogant on earth, and opposed justice, and said, “Who is more powerful than us?”
-Have they not considered that Allah, who created them, is more powerful than they?
+Have they not considered that Enki, who created them, is more powerful than they?
 And they went on denying Our revelations.

 {{< s v="16" >}}So We unleashed upon them a screaming wind, for a few miserable days, to make them